 A senior exhibition or research project is required for all graduating Art majors.
-A competency review of all art work passed must be taken before enrolling in the 4301 senior advanced studio.
+A competency review of all art work passed must be taken before enrolling in the 4301 Senior Advanced Studio.
 A written proposal for the senior capstone ART 4303 must be submitted to the major advisor in ART 4302 advanced studio, and approved by the faculty, the semester before the capstone is scheduled.
 All graduating Art majors are required to submit a digital portfolio to be reviewed during their final year.

-Art as a Minor

-To minor in Art, a student must consult with an Art Program advisor to help coordinate the classes to take.
-An Art minor must complete 18 hours in art with a total of 6 advanced hours.
+Art as a Minor To minor in Art, a student must consult with an Art Program advisor to help coordinate advanced hours.
 Required classes include:

-- 3sch Art 1302 (Drawing I), 3sch Art 1303 (Design I), - 3sch of Art History, selected from: Art 1307, 1308, 3308 contemporary Art history, 3307 Women in Art, 3313 European Art & arch., 3314 Latin American Art, or 3310 special topics in Art History. - 3sch of a two-dimensional class; either Art 2301 (Painting), Art 2302 (Watercolor), Art 3302 (Printmaking) - 3sch of a three-dimensional class; either Art 2305 (Ceramics) or Art 2309 (Sculpture), - 3sch of an advanced studio; Art 3301, 4301 or 3310
+• 3sch Art 1302 (Drawing I), 3sch Art 1303 (Design I),

+- 3sch of Art History, selected from: Art 1307, 1308, 3308 contemporary Art history, 3307 Women in Art, 3313 European Art & arch., 3314 Latin American Art, or 3310 special topics in Art History. - 3sch of a two-dimensional class; either Art 2301 (Painting), Art 2302 (Watercolor), Art 3302 (Printmaking)